Young Lawyers Summer School (In-Person)

 This is the in-person version of this course, please see here for the online option.

-The Young Lawyers Summer School is open to students aged 11 – 14.
-This course is now complete for summer 2023.
+The Young Lawyers Summer School is open to students aged 11 – 14 and will take place on the 29th – 31st July 2024.

 The in-person course is three days in length, and teaching hours on each day will run from 10.30am till 4.30pm, with a lunch break from twelve thirty till one thirty (parental supervision over lunch is required, or a permission slip for students to leave the building unaccompanied).